w3f/Grants-Program/applications/HE-Chain.md

 + Refund correct amount when users leave the pool
 + Solidity code can be deployed and call on HE-Chain
 + Create pallet-player
++ Unittest have to pass 100%
++ Dispatchable functions must have comments

 | Number | Deliverable | Specification |